-Since release 7.6 Avaya CS1000 UCM is integrated to Avaya Aura® System Manager, however it still can use as standalone UCM, in the compliance test, UCM is accessed via System Manager.
+Since Release 7.6, CS1000 UCM is integrated with System Manager, depending on how the CS1000 system is deployed.
+For example, it might be deployed as standalone system and use its own UCM or within System Manager.
+In the compliance test configuration, UCM is accessed via System Manager.
 The screen below shows the System Manager home page with Communication Server 1000 entry in the Elements table.
-Click on the Communication Server 1000 to access to CS1000 UCM, the UCM webpage will be opened in the new window.
+Click on the Communication Server 1000 to access CS1000 UCM, the UCM webpage will be opened in the new window.